GlueDigital/universal-scripts/docs/build-system.md

 When referenced from CSS, images and fonts get a suffix with a part of the file contents hash, for cache-busting.

+### Custom configuration
+If you need to fine-tune the build configuration on your project, you can create a file at `src/config/webpack.config.patch.js`, exporting a function which receives the current config and build settings, and returns the final config which will be used for the build.
+Take extra caution when modifying the config, as new Universal Scripts version might change the default config, causing your changes to fail.

 Next steps
 ----------